stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ## Conclusion and future work

-We've seen how stateful and parallel property-based testing can be implemented in about 400 lines of code, which is comparible to the 300 lines of code of the first version of QuickCheck (which didn't have shrinking).
+We've seen how stateful and parallel property-based testing can be implemented in about 400 lines of code, which is comparable to the 300 lines of code of the first version of QuickCheck (which didn't have shrinking).

 We've also had a look at several examples of how we can use fakes as models and